snadim02/snadim02.github.io/research.md

 The genome is a **big space**, and accurately pinpointing variants that underlie specific human health conditions is a formidable challenge.
 Traditionally, genes have been treated as black box functional units, but we now know that individual variants within and between genes can have wildly different impacts on phenotypes and disease.
-Because comprehensive, *in vivo* (in a living system) functional assessment of all possible genetic variants is infeasible in many cases, we instead turn to *in silico* (computational) variant functionality predictions.
+Because comprehensive, *in vivo* (in a living system) functional assessment of all possible genetic variants is often infeasible, we instead turn to *in silico* (computational) variant functionality predictions.
 We develop integrative tools for assessing the functionality of specific genomic positions and are interested in leveraging multimodal biological and biomedical data to derive new insights on the functional impact of genetic variants. \[[30535108](https://pubmed.ncbi.nlm.nih.gov/30535108/), [33580225](https://pubmed.ncbi.nlm.nih.gov/33580225/)\]